shawn-mclaughlin/shawn-mclaughlin/README.md

 My name is Shawn McLaughlin.
 I'm a husband, father, and software developer living and working in the greater philadelphia area.
 I love learning new technologies and building cool things.

 - ⚙️ I primarily work with C#, SQL Server, PostgreSQL and Docker
-- 🌱 I’m currently learning Kubernetes and React
+- 🌱 I’m currently learning Kubernetes, GoLang, MongoDB, and React
 - 📫 How to reach me: Shawn@ShawnMcLaughlin.dev
 - 😄 Pronouns: He/Him
 - ⚡ Fun facts: